PollyannaJones/helloworld/README.md

 # helloworld
 teach in session with red badger
-I am going to create a project
-And a seris of items
+I am going to create a project and a series of items